PlaidCloud/website/content/en/docs/concepts/extend-kubernetes/service-catalog.md

 ## Usage

-A cluster operator can use Service Catalog API Resources to provision managed services and make them available within a Kubernetes cluster.
+A cluster operator can use Service Catalog API Resources to provision managed services and make them available within a PlaidCloud cluster.
 The steps involved are:

 1. Listing the managed services and Service Plans available from a service broker.
 1. Provisioning a new instance of the managed service.